sanjitchitturi/PaperBrain-RAG/README.md

 ## Usage

-1. Place your PDF in `data/manuals/` (or upload it via the Streamlit UI).
+1. Place your PDF in `data/manuals/`.
 2. Start the app:

 ```bash